 Sujatagarh is the Stupa built on top of the place where Sujata offered Kheer to Buddha after his enlightenment.
 Now it is a huge mound like stupa built with small bricks.
 It has an intriguing shape, which is not completely round and has signs of plaster that has worn off.
 This stupa was built in multiple phases from Gupta to Pala period.
 Many antiquities from this excavated site are now displayed in ASI museum.
 This stupa stands in the midst of a living village almost as a part of its daily life.
 Though there are boundary walls that separate it from the village.

 Bodh Gaya Market

-Like any other pilgrim place in India, the market outside bustle with small time vendors.
-Selling items that can be offered at the temple, specially the colorful scarves, candles and diyas.
+Like any other pilgrim place in India, the market outside bustle with small-time vendors.
+Selling items that can be offered at the temple, especially the colorful scarves, candles, and Diyas.
 They sell handicrafts, brass artifacts mostly made in Nepal like images of Buddha and Tara and singing bells or rotating drums.
-There is jewelry of all kinds, bags, and western cloths in Indian fabrics along with sacred threads and other usual artifacts.
+There is the jewelry of all kinds, bags, and western clothes in Indian fabrics along with sacred threads and other usual artifacts.
 A lone stone carver was carving out small plates in stone.

 Eateries at Market

 Eateries serve international cuisine and most of them cater to the backpackers and the devotees.
 Availability of good food is rather limited in Bodh Gaya.
 Ironically you get more international cuisine than local cuisine.
 There is a huge scope for simple, authentic local food served in neat hygienic manner.

 At one shop we could find a locally woven cotton cloth, which the shopkeeper told us, is very popular.
 Besides shops, you would see the ubiquitous monks in their trademark red all over the place.